Muaz-hub/My_first_project/README.md

 I have structured the api calling section separeatedly for understanding the code easyily .
 I have used Gemini_API of a free tier version "Gemini 3 Flash Preview" .
 So please ignore the server down issues and for limited time use .
+The possible error for server issues will show "ServerError: 503 UNAVAILABLE" this result , when someone clicks the manage app in the bottom right corner side of the app .